SuperHandsomeBoy2/Fragmented_by_Nature/Detour/README.md

 * Introduction of the data is accessible: https://www.globio.info/download-grip-dataset .

-* If the road net data is not downloaded, please download it and put it in the folder: /Data/global_data/
+* If the road net data is not downloaded, please download it and extract to the folder: /Data/global_data/

 * Part of the city road net is automatically downloaded from https://www.openstreetmap.org/ when the data of https://www.globio.info/ is insufficient.